IT-Skills-Exchange/jacademy-challenges/doc/two_pointers.md

 ### Statement

-Given an array, **colors**, which contains a combination of the following three elements:
+Given an array, colors, which contains a combination of the following three elements:
 - 0 (representing red)
 - 1 (representing white)
 - 2 (representing blue)